Skip to content

 They are often described as having a crisp and refreshing taste that pairs well with a variety of foods, including seafood, poultry, and pasta.

-Overall, Pinot Gris is a delicious and refreshing wine that has captured the hearts of wine lovers around the world.
+Overall, Pinot Gris is a delicious and refreshing wine that has captured the hearts of wine connoisseurs around the world.
 Whether you prefer the French-style Pinot Gris or the Italian-style Pinot Grigio, this wine is sure to delight your taste buds and leave you wanting more.

 The Origin of Pinot Grigio Day

+The origin of Pinot Grigio Day is simple – Cavit Wines wanted to honor the wine that has become their flagship product.
 They chose May 17 because it marks the beginning of the grape-growing season in the Trentino region of Italy, where Cavit is located.

 How to Celebrate Pinot Grigio Day